Hands-On Fundraising

 Third paragraph: Stay connected

-Use this to suggest ways they can learn more, call for a tour, reach you or another real person via phone or email.
+Use this to suggest ways they can learn more, call for a tour, or reach you or another real person via phone or email.
 (And do I have to say that they’d better be able to reach that person?)

 Fourth paragraph: Say it again